 Dr. Wendy Peters

-She teaches courses on representations of race, class, gender, and sexuality in popular culture, including: Gender and the Media: Themes and Controversies; Queer Media; Reality TV and the Politics of Difference; and Women, Media and Representation.
+Peters currently teaches courses on representations of sex, gender, race, class and sexuality in popular culture, including: Gender and the Media: Themes and Controversies; Queer Media; Race and Gender in Popular Culture; Reality TV and the Politics of Difference; and Women, Media and Representation.

 Areas of Specialization: